NolanOhnemus/Text-Based-Indiana-Jones-Game/README.md

 # Wumpus Game

 ### Introduction:
-This project was the final project for our C/C++ class.
-We were instructed to completely write our own version of the game *Hunt the Wumpus* in C++ 17.
-The project was loosly based on the introduction scene of *Indiana Jones and the Raiders of the Lost Ark*.
-Using text inputs, the player is able to navigate around a randomly generated map looking for bags of sands to swap for the idol statue.
-Descriptions are given to the player to help them navigate around the map to avoid traps and find the artifact.
-The program showcases text input and parsing, memory management, random probability calculations, and proper object oriented design.
+This project served as the final assignment for our C/C++ programming course.
+We were tasked with independently developing a complete version of Hunt the Wumpus using C++17.
+Our implementation was loosely inspired by the opening scene of Indiana Jones and the Raiders of the Lost Ark.
+Through text-based inputs, players navigate a randomly generated map in search of bags of sand to exchange for an idol statue.
+Descriptive cues are provided to assist players in avoiding traps and successfully locating the artifact.
+The project demonstrates key programming concepts, including text input handling and parsing, memory management, random probability generation, and robust object-oriented design.

 ## How to Build the project:
 This project used g++ with visual studio and codelite to build this project in C++ 17.